Vishalk70/Drum-Kit/README.md

 # Drum-Kit
-create Drum-kit using HTML5, CSS and Javascript.
+I've created Drum-kit using HTML5, CSS and Javascript.